cboudereau/googlescript/GsToXlsx/README.md

 - Open the google sheet you want to backup.
 - Tools > Script Editor.
 - Add the GsToXlsx library in Resources > Libraries, copy the Script Id and choose the last version then click add.
-- Copy/paste the sample.gs and named you script <sheet name Backup>.
+- Copy/paste the sample.gs and name you script YouSheetName_Backup.
 - Click on the run button, you can check the last run logs in View > Logs.
 - Check that the backup folder contains the xlsx.
 - You can now add a trigger in the script editor by clicking the clock icon and selecting time trigger.